 They have heard about the multitude of health benefits from this ancient culinary spice (reduces inflammation, lowers blood sugar, natural blood thinner, eases muscle aches, impedes free radicals, anti-tumor activity, etc.) and they are putting turmeric into everything:

-- Into their smoothies
+- Into smoothies

-- Onto their salads
+- Onto salads